raaffc/objectified-solutions/objectified-solutions/README.md

 Solution File Object Modeller

-This class library produces an navigatable object graph of an Visual Studio solution (.sln file) and subordinate project(s) (.csproj file(s)).
+This class library produces an navigatable object graph of a Visual Studio solution (.sln file) and subordinate project(s) (.csproj file(s)).

 The information currently gathered is: